Viola d'amore: Scordatura notation

 The head of an early 18th-century instrument, featuring blindfolded Love.

-Scordatura notation was first used in the late seventeenth century as a way to quickly read music for violin with altered tunings.
-It was a natural choice for viola d'amore and other stringed instruments not tuned in the usual fifths, especially those whose intervals between strings are not uniform across their range.
+Scordatura notation was first used in the late seventeenth century as a way for violinists to quickly read music for violin with altered tunings.
+Because the intervals are not uniform across the viola d'amore's range (i.e. the strings are not all tuned in one interval), many violinists began notating viola d'amore music as though the top four strings were tuned in fifths.
 Heinrich Ignaz Franz Biber, Antonio Vivaldi and Johann Joseph Vilsmayr (a student of Biber), among others, wrote pieces for violin with one or more strings retuned to notes other than the usual fifths.
-Given that the viola d’amore was usually played by violinists and that many different tunings were used, scordatura notation made it easier for a violinist to read the music.
+Given that the viola d’amore was usually played by violinists and that many different tunings were used, scordatura notation often made it easier for a violinist to read the music, though it is generally considered archaic by many players today.

 Scordatura notation exists in a number of different types.
-Treble clef, alto clef and soprano clefs are all used by different composers.
-Bass clef is typically used for notes on the lower two or three strings (6 or 7 string instruments) and usually sounds an octave higher than written.
+Treble clef, alto clef, and soprano clefs are all used by different composers.
+Bass clef has often been used for notes on the lower two or three strings (on instruments with more than five strings), and usually sounds an octave higher than written.
 In scordatura, one imagines that one is playing a violin (or in some cases a viola, where alto clef is used) tuned in the normal fifths.
 Scordatura notation informs the player not about what note will sound but rather about where they should place their fingers; therefore, it may be referred to as a tablature or "finger" notation.
+In a more modern convention, alto clef is often used for the lower register (with treble clef having been standardized for the higher register), for ease of notation and transposition.
+This system was not overall unheard of in the Baroque era, but it became much more popular in music for the instrument from the late 19th century on (such as in works by Loeffler, Hindemith, and Casadesus), and is still used today, alongside the bass clef system.

-In Biber's Harmonia Artificiosa no. VII, a different version of scordatura notation is used.
-Biber uses a nine line staff.
-The clefs used are based on alto clef (imagining that you are playing a viola).
+In Biber's Harmonia Artificiosa no. VII, a very unique version of scordatura notation is used.
+Biber uses a nine-line staff.
+The clefs used are based on alto clef (imagining that one is playing a viola).
 The piece is written for a six-stringed instrument.
-The upper part of the staff supposes that you are playing on the upper four strings and the lower part that you are playing on the lower four strings (still imagining that you are reading the four strings of a viola in alto clef).
-This does mean that there are two ways of notating notes on the middle two strings but it quickly becomes apparent, when playing, what the correct reading should be.
+The upper part of the staff supposes that one is playing on the upper four strings and the lower part that one is playing on the lower four strings (still imagining that you are reading the four strings of a viola in alto clef).
+This does mean that there are two ways of notating notes on the middle two strings, but it quickly becomes apparent, when playing, what the correct reading should be.